Choosing a cell phone service can feel like a maze.

 • Free streaming services

-Some plans have no contracts, which gives more flexibility.
+A lot of plans have no contracts, which gives some flexibility.

-For those on a tight budget, the Lifeline program offers free or discounted service to eligible low-income customers.
+And if you’re on a tight budget, the Lifeline program can hook you up with free or low-cost services for eligible customers.

 Bringing Your Own Device

-- Make sure it’s compatible with the new network
+- Check if it’s compatible with the new network.

-- Get a SIM card from the new carrier
+- Grab a SIM card from the new carrier.

 • No long-term contracts